AXIA-JS/apps/packages/page-staking/src/md/basic.md

 Welcome to the staking module.
 Here you can see an overview of all the validators on the network and participate in the network either a validator (running a node that helps secure the network), or as a nominator (adding funds to help secure the network).

-Validators and nominators earn rewards at the end of each era.
+Validators and nominators earn rewards at the end of each cycle.
 The rewards are split between the validators and its nominators, in proportion to the amount bonded.

 # Bonding